Why You Should Start Networking

-There is also a sense of solidarity that exists when you’re able to connect to peers who may be experiencing the same hardships that you find yourself running into.
-It also allows you to bounce ideas off of each other and swap advice on how to overcome stumbling blocks that you might have faced.
+There is also a sense of solidarity that exists when you’re able to connect to peers who share your challenges.
+Networking also allows you to bounce ideas off of each other and swap advice on how to overcome stumbling blocks that you might face.

 How do I build a network?

 Many people are apprehensive about networking for many reasons.
 Some see it as taking the easy way up the corporate ladder, others see it as an opportunistic bid to take advantage of other people, and some are simply not comfortable with reaching out and putting themselves out there.

 Making use of the connections you have isn’t sly or sneaky.
 In fact, networking is a valuable skill to have.
 No (wo)man is an island, and sometimes you are bound to seek external help when the problem you’re facing seems insurmountable or you’ve hit a dead end.

 Instead of seeing networking as opportunistic, it is best to view it as an avenue to give and receive help.
 Just as you wish to gain insight and aid from other people, it is only natural for you to respond in kind.

 For those who are only starting out, networking can feel overwhelming and uncomfortable at first.
 But over time, with practice, you’ll get more accustomed to connecting with others.